bbalganjjm/natural_js/docs/v2/package.md

 # Verify

-`npm run test:consumers` packs the package into an isolated temporary directory, installs that tarball in separate JS and strict TS fixtures, and checks both imports.
+`npm run test:consumers` builds and packs into an isolated temporary directory, then installs that tarball in separate JS and strict TS fixtures.
+For a frozen release artifact, run `npm run test:consumers -- --tarball <path.tgz> --sha256 <64-hex>`; this verifies the checksum before installing the exact same tarball in both fixtures and skips rebuilding.
+Run `npm run test:packed-browser -- --tarball <path.tgz> --sha256 <64-hex> --browser chromium` for a browser-served CVC/Form/Grid consumer installed from that artifact.
+The browser option also accepts `firefox`, `webkit`, `chrome`, or `edge` when available locally.
 The pack list must contain no 1.x bundle, jQuery, hand-maintained 1.x declarations, or general utility library.
 For browser import smoke, install Playwright binaries with `npx playwright install chromium firefox webkit` and run `npm run test:browser`. `npm run example` serves the authored-HTML Vite fixture.

 # Pitfalls

 Use `import type` for UI type names; `./ui` now also has the runtime Form, Grid, List, Select, Pagination, Popup, and Tabs functions.
-The package is marked private during the alpha foundation to prevent accidental registry publication; local `npm pack` and installed-consumer checks still work.
+The beta candidate is publishable in its manifest, but has not been published.
+The existing npm `latest` tag still resolves to 1.x.
+Review the exact tarball and checksum before any `npm publish --tag beta` command.
 Use the root scripts for 2.0 checks; the 1.x package under `v1/` is reference material.

 The root 2.0 source and packed output use Apache-2.0.[^license] The 1.x license, source headers, package metadata, and third-party files stay under `v1/` and are excluded from the 2.0 tarball.